AllenInstitute/scrattch.mapping/examples/build_patchseq_taxonomy.md

 ```

 ### Build the patchseq taxonomy:

+Now let's create a version of the taxonomy which is compatible with patchseqQC and can be filtered to remove off target cell classes, typically Non-neuronals, from mapping.

 ```R
 ## Setup the taxonomy for patchseqQC to infer off.target contamination
 AIT.anndata = buildPatchseqTaxonomy(AIT.anndata,